-The Audit Committee has discussed with Marcum LLP ("Marcum"), our independent registered public accounting firm that was responsible for expressing an opinion on the conformity of those audited financial statements with U.S. generally accepted accounting principles, its judgments about our accounting principles and the other matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (PCAOB) and the SEC.
-The Audit Committee has received from Marcum the written disclosures and the letter required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence, and the Audit Committee has discussed with Marcum their independence.
-The Audit Committee has considered the effect of non-audit fees on the independence of Marcum and has concluded that such non-audit services are compatible with the independence of Marcum.
+CBIZ CPAs P.C. ("CBIZ CPAs") acquired the attest business of Marcum LLP, effective November 1, 2024.
+The Audit Committee has discussed with CBIZ CPAs, our independent registered public accounting firm that was responsible for expressing an opinion on the conformity of those audited financial statements with U.S. generally accepted accounting principles, its judgments about our accounting principles and the other matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (PCAOB) and the SEC.
+The Audit Committee has received from Marcum the written disclosures and the letter required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence, and the Audit Committee has considered the effect of non-audit fees on the independence of Marcum and has concluded that such non-audit services are compatible with the independence of Marcum.